The Fall Journal is here - Join the 1871 Club to get yours today

 How We Chose The Best Fishing Rods

-I have spent the last five years traveling the east coast for both work and pleasure.
+I have spent the last five years traveling the East Coast for both work and pleasure.
 I’ve caught everything from giant Lake Erie smallmouth to Florida Keys tarpon.
 Along the way, I have fished every technique imaginable for just about any species.
 Speaking with guides, industry professionals, and my first-hand experience from time on the water I’ve recognized what to look for in the best fishing rods.
 A true sum of its parts, the best rods need quality components, a strong blank, and a well-designed action.
 When put together right, these three traits make accurate, reliable, and enjoyable rods to fish.
 Here are the criteria I based my selections on:

 • Length: What lengths are offered and how do these pair with different techniques?